UMM-CSci-3601/intro-to-git/README.md

       * You can also use `git commit -m "Your cool commit message"` to avoid being sent to an editor.
 We _strongly_ discourage this, however, as people rarely enter useful one-line commit messages.
+      * So if `vi/vim` bugs you, you should probably set your default `git` editor to something you like.
+[This Github help page](https://help.github.com/articles/associating-text-editors-with-git/) shows you how to set various GUI editors like `atom`, but you could also use something like `git config --global core.editor nano` to set it to a command line editor like `nano`.
    * `VCS -> Commit Changes…` in WebStorm.
 This gives you a nice dialogue where you can select which files you actually want to include in this commit.
+This is useful because you may have made a few changes that are related to different issues – this dialogue makes it easier to comment separately on unrelated changes, increasing the value of your commits and commit messages.
 You can also use the `Diff` tool in that dialogue to remind yourself of what all you've changed, which makes it easier to write
     [informative, complete commit messages](http://chris.beams.io/posts/git-commit/).